sampalomad/IKEA-Dataset/README.md

 ## Introduction:

-IKEA dataset is a multilingual-multimodal dataset published along with this paper: [A Visual Attention Grounding Neural Model for Multimodal Machine Translation](https://arxiv.org/pdf/1808.08266.pdf).
-It contains two language pairs: English-French and English-German.
-The text data is language-corresponded descriptions of all products crawled from IKEA and UNDERAMOUR.
-For each data sample in each language pairs, there is a corresponding product image that is compressed into a feature vector of size 2048.
+IKEA-Dataset is a dataset for multilingual-multimodal machine translation.
+It is published in this paper: [A Visual Attention Grounding Neural Model for Multimodal Machine Translation](https://arxiv.org/pdf/1808.08266.pdf).
+IKEA-Dataset contains the textual and visual data of each products available in IKEA and Under Armour websites in 2017.
+The textual data is the description of the products.
+The visual data is the images of the product.
+The textual data of a product is usually in pairs: the English version with corresponding the French version; or English version with corresponding German version.

 ## Data Preprocessing:

-Besides the raw, unprocessed version of all the data samples, there are two other versions of the data. the `IKEA/data.en.*/data.norm.tok.lc` folder contains normalized, tokenized, converted to lowercase (processed exclusively in such order) data.
+his repository contains the raw, unprocessed data, and two other versions of the data underwent different data-processing steps. the `IKEA/data.en.*/data.norm.tok.lc` folder contains normalized, tokenized, converted to lowercase (processed exclusively in such order) data.
 The `IKEA/data.en.*/data.norm.tok.lc.bpe` folder contains normalized, tokenized, converted to lowercase, byte-pair encoding (processed exclusively in such order) data.

 ## Example:
 ![sample](./IKEA/sample.png?raw=true "example")